datasciencecampus/green-spaces/README.md

 OSGB36 imagery is assumed to be stored in a hierarchy of folders, of the form `TT/TTxy` which would contain files named `TTxayb.jpg` with metadata in `TTxayb.xml`.
 For example, the tile `HP4705` is stored in folder `HP\HP40`.

-Web mercator imagery is stored in a user-defined hierarchy; the example is in the form `http://your-image-source.com/folderf/folder/{zoom}/{x}/{y}.png`, where the zoom level and x, y coordinates will be replaced at runtime.
+Web mercator imagery is stored in a user-defined hierarchy; the example is in the form `http://your-image-source.com/folderf/folder/{zoom}/{x}/{y}.png`, where the zoom level and x, y coordinates will be replaced at runtime. *Note* that web mercator support is experimental and incomplete.

 The data sources are intentionally independent of the vegetation indices.
 Additionally, the same data reader can be used with different physical datasets.
 For example, 25 cm OSGB data can be read using the same reader as 12.5 cm OSGB data, with a minor configuration change needed specifying the location of data and number of pixels per image.
 As the data readers are python classes with the same methods, the code that uses a reader does not need to know if it is consuming OSGB data or Web Mercator, it simply uses the returned results which are in a common form and hence source agnostic.